 Guinea pigs make great pets.
-While they are usually healthy animals, there are a number of diseases that are considered the most common ailments pet guinea pigs.
-By knowing what is most commonly seen, you can be better prepared to monitor for signs and symptoms that your guinea pig may be getting sick.
+While they are usually healthy animals, there are a number of diseases that commonly affect pet guinea pigs.
+By knowing what the most common illnesses are, you can be better prepared to monitor for signs and symptoms that your guinea pig may be getting sick.

 Signs and Symptoms of Common Guinea Pig Ailments

-All guinea pigs are different and even the five most common health ailments present themselves differently in your pet.
-It is important to note any change in behavior, eating, defecating, or other daily habits.
-Also be aware of physical changes such as hair loss, constant itching or scratching, redness, swelling, or any other physical change.
-Monitor any change and speak with your veterinarian at any time you suspect there might be something off with your pet guinea pig.
+All guinea pigs are different and even the five most common health ailments can present differently in different animals.
+It is important to note any change in behavior, appetite, elimination (urination and defecation), or other daily habits.
+Be aware of physical changes such as hair loss, skin redness, or swelling.
+Monitor any changes and speak with your veterinarian if you suspect there might be something off with your pet guinea pig.

 Guinea pigs should always be eating and defecating.
-If you see your guinea pig hasn't touched its food and you are seeing less and fewer stools being passed, your guinea pig may have ileus.
+If you see your guinea pig hasn't touched its food and you are seeing fewer and smaller stools being passed, your guinea pig may have ileus.
 Ileus is caused when gas builds up in the gastrointestinal tract (stomach and intestines).
-Due to the lack of normal peristalsis and no food coming into the digestive system, it causes discomfort and the gas is unable to leave the body.
-This is actually a life-threatening condition and your guinea pig should receive immediate medical attention to get the proper medications.
+Due to the lack of normal peristalsis and no food coming into the digestive system, gas is unable to leave the body.
+This causes discomfort and can actually be life-threatening.
+Your guinea pig should receive immediate medical attention if you suspect ileus, so it can get a diagnosis and be prescribed the proper medications.

-Ileus can be caused secondarily by an underlying illness or stressor which in turn causes your guinea pig to stop eating.
-Things as simple as moving the cage, introducing a new guinea pig, an upper respiratory infection, and even ectoparasites like lice can stress your guinea pig out enough so that it doesn't eat and develops ileus.
+Ileus can be caused secondarily by an underlying illness or stressor which, in turn, causes your guinea pig to stop eating.
+Things as simple as moving the cage or introducing a new guinea pig, or an upper respiratory infection or ectoparasites like lice can stress your guinea pig out enough so that it doesn't eat and develops ileus.
 Monitor food intake and be aware of how any changes may have impacted your pet.

 Guinea pigs can give these parasites to each other and can also get them from food and bedding.
 Be aware before introducing any new guinea pigs if they seem to have any skin conditions.
 Before introducing food or bedding into the cage, make a habit of freezing it for a day.
 The extreme cold temperatures will kill off any potential parasites that may have been lurking in the packages.